GDKsoftware/Underscore4d/README.md

 # Underscore4d

-This project makes an effort to add functional algorithms that are available in most modern languages (JS, C#, C++) but not yet in Delphi.
-Spring4d adds a lot of these things, but are still not available directly for builtin Delphi types.
+This project makes an effort to add functional algorithms that are available in most modern languages (JS, C#, C++) and native in functional languages, but are generally not available in Delphi yet.
+Spring4d adds a lot of this functionality for IEnumerable<T>, but are still not available for builtin Delphi types like TList<T>.

 Underscore4d adds functions in the style of UnderscoreJS, using the _ namespace and passing both list/enumerable and the (anonymous) function to perform.